 And the forms of the Nahrimin passed him by.

 He lay panting for a few moments, just winded, not yet ready to regain his feet and continue his dance, and it gave him time to think.
-For, whatever his thoughts may have been about possible predators or small animals curled tight beneath the snow, he had never seen any creature moving with him through the forest before.
+For, whatever his thoughts may have been about possible predators or small animals curled tight beneath the snow, he had never seen any creature moving at anything like his pace through the forest before.
 He was unsettled, at least.
 He rolled over and raised his head to peer in caution to see if any of the Nahrimin were moving close by.
 There appeared to be none, though the flicker of the shadows from the northern lights made certainty difficult.
 Einion raised himself to his feet, aware of the possibility he would have to flee, and looked more carefully to see what he could see.

-There were Nahrimin moving through the forest, he did not doubt, though he could not see any for certain; and he cursed that on this night the northern lights had chosen to flare blood-red, the same colour as the multitudinous breaks in the Nahrimin’s rock-skin; on most nights that would have shown as the only hot colour in the landscape, but tonight …
+There were Nahrimin still moving through the forest, he did not doubt, though he could not see any for certain; and he cursed that on this night the northern lights had chosen to flare blood-red, the same colour as the multitudinous breaks in the Nahrimin’s rock-skin; on most nights that would have shown as the only hot colour in the landscape, but tonight …

 He looked intently again, and listened hard; such as he could discern the Nahrimin were still moving, milling around in a wide horseshoe to his right – there seemed none to his left.
 So he took that way.
 He did not dance now, but tried to flit between the trunks, fitting into the shadows rather than bouncing off them.
 The trunks were massive there, as the land slopped downwards, and he found it easy to elude the Nahrimin.
 His hankering grew: his fear lessened.